nated1028/CMSC320FinalProject/README.md

 ### Questions 7, 8, and 20 Analyses

-For our all encompassing models, we decided to look at a Decision Tree model and a Neural Network/MLP Classifier model.
-We could not do a regression model as the data type of question 7 differs from that of question 8 and 20.
-We begin by preparing or 10-fold cross validation and splitting our data into our train and test sets for plotting later.
-For reference, here are questions 7, 8, and 20 as they read:
+For our all-encompassing models, we incorporate Decision Tree and Neural Network/MLP Classifier models.
+We could not do a regression model as the data type of Question 7 differs from that of Questions 8 and 20.
+We begin by preparing our 10-fold cross validation and splitting our data into train and test sets for future plotting.
+For reference, here are Questions 7, 8, and 20 from the survey:

 > **7. How often would you say you do each of the following? *Select from: (Often; Sometimes; Rarely; Never, but open to it; Never, and not open to it)*** (RANDOMIZE)
 > * Ask a friend for professional advice
 > * Ask a friend for personal advice
 > * Express physical affection towards male friends, like hugging, rubbing shoulders